 Palmyra is a tiny town located in the state of Indiana.
 With a population of 902 people and just one neighborhood, Palmyra is the 342nd largest community in Indiana.

-Palmyra is a blue-collar town, with 37.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Palmyra is a town of service providers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Palmyra who work in healthcare suport services (14.14%), food service (9.49%), and sales jobs (6.75%).
+Palmyra is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Palmyra is a town of service providers, professionals, and construction workers and builders.
+There are especially a lot of people living in Palmyra who work in healthcare suport services (16.93%), food service (10.25%), and management occupations (9.35%).

 Also of interest is that Palmyra has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Palmyra in 2022 was $27,246, which is lower middle income relative to Indiana and the nation.
-This equates to an annual income of $108,984 for a family of four.
+The per capita income in Palmyra in 2022 was $22,623, which is low income relative to Indiana and the nation.
+This equates to an annual income of $90,492 for a family of four.
 However, Palmyra contains both very wealthy and poor people as well.

 The people who call Palmyra home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Palmyra residents report their race to be White.
-Important ancestries of people in Palmyra include German, Irish, English, French, and Welsh.
+The greatest number of Palmyra residents report their race to be White, followed by Asian.
+Important ancestries of people in Palmyra include German, Irish, English, Scots-Irish, and French.

 The most common language spoken in Palmyra is English.
 Other important languages spoken here include Polish and Portuguese.